DavidPeterWatson/Coding/Coding.md

 ### Big Design Up Front

-The program&#39;s design is to be completed and perfected before that program&#39;s implementation is started.
+The program's design is to be completed and perfected before that program's implementation is started.
 It is often associated with the waterfall model of software development.

 ### Continuous Integration